When worlds collide

-On a Saturday afternoon in 1892, on the corner of Mill Street and Great Ancoats Street, William Willan fatally stabbed Peter Kennedy.
+However, as the group reached the corner of Mill Street and Great Ancoats Street, they were confronted by William Willan.
+In the ensuing altercation, William fatally stabbed Peter Kennedy.

 North Devon Gazette 24 May 1892